joblib/joblib-hadoop/README.rst

    $ docker-compose up -d
    $ docker-compose ps

-Your containers should be in the state *Up*.
+Your containers should all be in the state *Up* except `joblib-hadoop-client` that should have exited with code 0.

-2. You can start pytest from a nodemanager container instance:
+2. You can now start the test suite with:

 ..  code-block:: bash

+   $ cd joblib-hadoop
-   $ docker-compose run --rm -e JOBLIB_HDFS_NAMENODE=namenode joblib-hadoop-client make docker-pytest
+   $ make docker-test

-or locally:

-..  code-block:: bash

-   $ pytest

-3. After changes in the code, the nodemanager image needs to be rebuild:

-..  code-block:: bash

-   $ docker-compose build --no-cache nodemanager
+If you want to access the container directly and test some customizations or run examples.
+We provided the other following targets to be **run from your host**:

+- **make run-container**: start an interactive shell in the `joblib-hadoop-client` container

+- **make run-examples**: start a new container, install joblib-hadoop and run the examples

+Here we list the helpers to be **run from the container**:

+- **make install**: install joblib-hadoop in the container once logged in (you need to be in the container with make run-container first)

+- **make run-hdfs-example**: run the HDFS Memory multiply example with the cluster.

+- **make run-yarb-example**: run the YARN parallel backend example on the cluster.

 .. _build_libhdfs3: